Circle the Wagons and Check it Out

 The docent during my visit could not effuse enough about this thing.
 About how it was shipped to South Dakota and how Hansen Wheel and Wagon are the best in the business.
 I’m not sure how much competition there is for this sort of thing, but to me, they did a great job.
 And these things are not cheap.
 I found the Hansen website and skimmed around.
 I got bored pretty quickly, but hey, if you’re reading this page then there’s a decent chance you’re here for the Concord Coach.
 From what I gather, people visit the East Granby museum just to see this thing.

 My only lament is that it was too big in too small of a space for me to take a half-decent picture of it.
 Oh well.

 The museum seemed to be showcasing old bicycles and engines in mid-2012.
 I dig old bikes.
 Old engines?
 Not really.
 I’m going to say this is a Penny Farthing, because it’s the only old-timey bike name I know.
 And it looks like a Penny Farthing to me.

 You’ll note in many of my pictures the old farm equipment hanging on the walls.
-For someone like me, who has seen a billion of these things over the years, I sort of don’t even notice.
+For someone like me, who has seen a billion of these things over the years at various museums, I sort of don’t even notice.
 But if you’re from north central Connecticut and you don’t get around as much as I do, go check them out.